 - 1. Select Batch Process... command from the Workflow menu. - 2.
 Click Add to add the desired processing stages. - 3.
 In the Add Job dialog select the kind of operation to be performed, the list of chunks it should be applied to, and desired processing parameters.
 Click OK button when done. - 4.
 Repeat the previos steps to add other processing steps as required. - 5.
-Arrange jobs by clicking Up and Down arrows by the right of the Batch Process... dialog box. - 6.
-Click OK button to start processing.
+Arrange jobs by clicking Up and Down arrows at the right of the Batch Process... dialog box. - 6.
+Click OK button to start processing. - 7.
+The progress dialog box will appear displaying the list and status of batch jobs and current operation progress.
+To cancel processing click the Cancel button.